Zooce/zomb-file/README.md

 ```
 "this is okay too" = value
 ```

+If you want to include any of the delimiters not allowed in bare strings, excluding newlines, then you must surround the string with quotation marks -- standard escape sequences apply.
+Keys (since they're strings too) may also be quoted.

 > _The quotation marks (`"`) are only delimiters and are not part of the string's actual value._